Vibration and Distance

 PPVequip = PPVref x (25/D)1.5

 where: PPV(equip) is the calculated peak particle velocity in in/sec of the construction equipment type at the distance of interest, PPV(ref) is the reference vibration level for that type of construction heavy equipment in in/sec at the reference distance of 25 feet, from Table 12-2 of the FTA Noise and Vibration Manual,1 and D is the distance from the equipment to the structure or seismograph, in feet.
-This equation combines all the physical details of vibration movement ("propagation") through the ground in the 1.5 exponent and all the details of the source vibration properties in the reference velocity, PPV(ref),which is related to the source energy.
-In this equation, the distance, D, is in the denominator of the fractional rightmost factor.
+This equation combines all the physical details of vibration movement ("propagation") through the ground in the 1.5 exponent and all the details of the source vibration properties in the reference velocity, PPV(ref), which is related to the source energy.
+In this equation, the distance from the vibration source, D, is in the denominator of the fractional rightmost factor.
 So, the calculated vibration PPV decreases as the distance increases, just as you would expect.

 The FTA equation is phenomenological (i.e. it is fitted to vibration data, rather than taking into account directly in its factors most or all of the known physical variables which affect vibration propagation).
 Thus, there is little direct relationship between its parameters and measurable quantities affecting vibration transmission which one can relate back to physical laws and material properties.
 It is a considerably simplified, but often useful, approach to portraying some aspects of vibration transmission through the ground.